Allyson Maynard Gibson

-The Hon.
 Allyson Maynard Gibson KC (born 11 January 1957) is a Bahamian barrister, politician, and community rights advocate, particularly with regard to laws affecting women and children.
-From 2012 to 2017 she was the attorney general and Minister for Legal Affairs of The Bahamas, and leader of government business in the Senate of the Bahamas.
+From 2012 to 2017 she was the Attorney-General and Minister for Legal Affairs of The Bahamas, and leader of government business in the Senate of the Bahamas.
 From 2002 to 2007, she served as Minister of Financial Services and Investments in the Progressive Liberal Party (PLP) administration.

 She is the daughter of former deputy prime minister (1985–92) Clement T. Maynard.

 Early years and education

 Zoe Camille Allyson Maynard was born in Nassau, Bahamas, in 1957, to Clement T. Maynard and Zoë Maynard, as the only daughter of their five children, her brothers being Julian (who died of cancer in 1995), Peter, David and Clement III.

 She attended Barry University in Miami, Florida, where she earned a B.Sc.
 (Management, Marketing & Economics) in 1975, aged 18, the youngest graduate in Barry's history at the time.
 She then continued her studies in England, at the London School of Economics & Political Science, attaining her LL.B (Hons.) in 1979 and the LL.M in 1980, followed by graduate studies at the Council of Legal Education in London, between 1979 and 1980.
 She was admitted to the bar in the U.K. and Wales in July 1980, and to the Bahamas bar in December 1980.